antolu/LHCbDIRAC/docs/source/AdministratorGuide/Bookkeeping/adninsistrate_oracle.rst

 In order to compile the stored procedure you need the sql file: https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/blob/master/LHCbDIRAC/BookkeepingSystem/DB/oracle_schema_storedprocedures.sql

-You can found it in the tar.gz file in the release in case if you want to update the prodction db.
+You can find it in the tar.gz file in the release in case you want to update the prodction db.

-NOTE: I recomend to use the stored procedure, which is in the tar.gz.
+NOTE: I recommend to use the stored procedure, which is in the tar.gz.

     1. Login the database using sqlplus